This project is under very early, active development and may contain bugs or security issues. It is likely not ready for production websites.

 ],

-See: Fields for all available field types (text, number, boolean, select, date, etc.) and validation options.
+See: Fields for all available field types (text, number, checkbox, select, date, etc.) and validation options.

 Taxonomies: taxonomies.php